jtacoma/go-zdcf/README.md

 func (d *DeviceContext) Type() string
 ```
 Type is the name of the device type intended to be instantiated.

+This is a string that should be translated to a func (or switch'd to a code
+block) that knows how to create that type of device.

 #### type SocketContext